Apple Harvest Guide

-We’ll need 3-5 days notice to organize a pick so contact us when the fruit is almost ripe at firstname.lastname@example.org or 647-769-7425.
-A good time to call is when the seeds of the apples are brown or when the apples taste sweet and juicy.
+We’ll need some advance notice to schedule your pick, so please submit a fruit pick request 3-5 days before your fruit is ready.
+A good time to do this is when the seeds of the apples are brown or when the apples taste sweet and juicy.
 Apples on the outside of the tree and those that get more sun exposure will ripen first, so check apples on different parts of the tree for ripeness, including the lower branches.

 Note: Falling apples are not necessarily an indication that they are ready to harvest.